Little Mix: 2012–2013: DNA and international breakthrough

 On 25 January 2012, Little Mix made an appearance at the National Television Awards and performed the En Vogue song "Don't Let Go (Love)".
-They also accompanied fellow judges Gary Barlow and Tulisa Contostavlos on stage to receive the Best Talent Show award that had been won by The X Factor.
+They also accompanied fellow judges Gary Barlow and their mentor Tulisa Contostavlos on stage to receive the Best Talent Show award that had been won by The X Factor.
 In May 2012, Little Mix reportedly signed a deal with Vivid and Bravado to release signature products including dolls, puzzles, accessories and games.
 Prior to their debut single release, the group covered an a cappella version of Beyoncé's "End of Time" and uploaded it on YouTube; the cover was publicly praised, especially for the group's impressive harmonies.
 Later in August, they also uploaded another cover, this time an acoustic cover of "We Are Young" by Fun ft.
 Janelle Monáe which again received positive feedback, generally, for the group's harmonies.
 On 1 June, a snippet of their debut single "Wings" previewed on chat show Alan Carr: Chatty Man before its later release date in August.

 Little Mix performed their debut single "Wings" for the first time at the T4 on the Beach concert on 1 July.
 The single debuted at number one on the UK Singles Chart.
 On 31 August 2012, the group's autobiography, titled Ready to Fly, was released by HarperCollins.
 In October 2012, the group went on a promotional visit to Australia due to their expanding fan base there, destinations included Melbourne and Sydney.
 The trip lasted a week and the group visited radio stations to promote the single and debut album.
 They performed their single "Wings" on Australian The X Factor and on Australian breakfast-television show Sunrise.
 "Wings" subsequently reached number 2 on the Australian iTunes chart and number 3 on the ARIA charts.
 Their debut album, DNA, was released in November 2012.
 Nicola Roberts co-penned a track called "Going Nowhere" on the DNA album.
 The album reached number 3 in both Ireland and the UK.
 A second single, "DNA", was released in October, and in January 2013 they signed a record deal with Columbia Records in North America.
 "Wings" was released as their debut single in America on 5 February 2013.
 In the US, the single reached number 79 on the Billboard Hot 100 chart while the album reached number 4 on the Billboard 200.
 On 3 February 2013, they released "Change Your Life" as the album's third single, which charted at number 12 on the UK Singles Chart.
 On 4 March 2013, it was announced that "How Ya Doin'?" would be released as the fourth and final single from their debut album.